ollegreen/ollegreen/README.md

-# Agentic commander (as my gf calls me)
+# agent commander

-🦊 Building AI Agents for Hedge Funds, and some lovely apps.
+🦊 building reasoning workflows for hedge funds.

+dabbling in OSS -> if TextEdit could do lovely slides = ([pad](https://github.com/ollegreen/pad)).

 Sole focus at the moment: `reasoning workflows for financial research`.